binzeli/binzeli.github.io/index.md

 ## Research Interests
-I am passionate about building **safe, trustworthy, and human-aligned AI**.
+I am passionate about building **safe, trustworthy, and human-aligned** AI.

 My primary interest lies in **how intelligent agents can coordinate, cooperate, and align their behavior in social environments**, especially when objectives are partially conflicting and rules are not explicitly defined.
 Human societies rely on shared norms and institutions to sustain social equilibrium.
 I am curious about how similar mechanisms can be modeled, inferred, and learned by artificial agents.